defoebrand/Alien-Invasion/README.md

 # Description

 The year is 2021.
 The New Year's celebrations just finished dying down when huge explosions seem to be heard simultaneously around the world.
-Before you have time to look up you see the bright beams of light shining all over the place and people, dumbfounded, stare up into them like a deer on a dark road.
+Before you even have time to look up you see bright beams of light shining all over the ground and people, dumbfounded, stare up into them like deer on a dark road.
 Good thing you have your trusty 'Rusty' shotgun with you.
-You hear an explosion and see an alien gets shot and throw a grenade before blowing up!
+You hear an explosion and see an alien get shot, throwing a grenade before blowing himself up!
 Soldiers in hardened full-body suits start showing up out of nowhere and you know it's time!
 It's 2020 part 2: 2021!
 Alien Invasion!

 ## Gameplay